joelofrese/MusicListeningStatistics/AppleMusicCharts/README.md

 3. Calls getArtistsData to get artist and song data from Apple MusicKit API.

 ### Background
-Contains the functions for processing the user data and obtaining data from Apple MUsicKit API.
+Contains the functions for processing the user data and obtaining data from Apple MUsicKit API, along with the CSVs for testing.

 ### Models
 Contains the structs used in the program.